-(2) Money in a local revenue account must not be used for any purpose other than as authorized in a local revenue law or as permitted under section 13.1 of the Act.
+(2) Money in a local revenue account must not be used for any purpose other than that permitted under a local revenue law.

 (3) Money in a tangible capital asset reserve account must not be used for any purpose other than that described in Part V.